protagonist vs. antagonist

 And how can novel writers and screenwriters use protagonists and antagonists to their full potential in their stories?

-This article will explore the differences between protagonists and antagonists, look at great examples of both, and discuss why each is essential to a well-told tale.
+In this article, we’ll explore the nuances of the differences between protagonists and antagonists, look at great examples of both, and discuss why each is essential to a well-told tale.

 In literature, a protagonist is the story’s main character, while an antagonist is a character who opposes the protagonist.
-The conflict between these two characters drives the plot forward.
+The conflict between the two causes the story to progress.

-Typically, the protagonist is heroic and seeks to accomplish some great personal goal, while the antagonist represents evil or hinders the protagonist’s efforts in some way.
+Typically, the protagonist embodies the hero archetype and seeks to accomplish some great personal goal, while the antagonist represents evil or hinders the protagonist’s efforts in some way.

 In some stories, the roles of protagonist and antagonist may be reversed, with the antagonist being the one seeking to accomplish something and the protagonist opposing them.